krumbunny/glazemixup.com/src/manual/using/tags.md

 By tagging your Mixes you can view which ones you are testing and which ones are just exploring new ideas.

-The only difference between a material and glaze in Mixup is that materials are tagged with "material".
+The only difference between a material and glaze in *Mixup* is that materials are tagged with "material".

-Some tags change how Mixup treats a mix:
+Some tags change how *Mixup* treats a mix:
-- "clay" and "kaolin" cause a mix's oxides to be normalized to alumina, as opposed to the sum of fluxes.
+- "clay" and "kaolin" tags cause a mix's oxides to be normalized to alumina, as opposed to the sum of fluxes.
 - "silica" causes a mix's oxides to be normalized to silica, as opposed to the sum of fluxes.
 - "additive" causes a mix to be listed last in an ingredient list.
 - "material" shows the mix with a different icon in the list.